 The creepy tale of a young boy who “sees dead people… all the time” contains one of the the biggest film twists in history.
 Directed by M. Night Shyamalan, this psychological thriller stars Bruce Willis and Toni Collette, and also features a spine-chilling performance by Mischa Barton in her pre-OC days.
 Definitely one to watch with friends in a well-lit room.

-How to watch it: The Sixth Sense is available to buy on Google Play.
+How to watch it: The Sixth Sense is available to watch on Netflix.

 The Blair Witch Project (1999)